-The following error messages result from problems with the root directory inode.
+Possible error messages caused by problems with the root directory inode are shown below.
 The possible responses are discussed in the next section, "Phase 2 Responses."

-'''

 ROOT INODE UNALLOCATED.
 TERMINATING

-'''

 The root inode points to incorrect information.
 There is no way to fix this problem, so the command stops.